-Nutrition and diet: From prenatal throughout life, people must have adequate nutrition to prevent malnourishment and minimize the development of illnesses that may be worsened by poor dietary practices.
+Balanced nutrition diet: From prenatal throughout life, people must have adequate nutrition to prevent malnourishment and minimize the development of illnesses that may be worsened by poor dietary practices.

 Food supports growth and development by providing the body with the nutrients needed for the production of energy, repair of damaged tissue, growth of new tissue, and regulation of physiological processes, all of which undergird full participation in the activities that constitute our days, weeks, months, and years of living.
 But our diets are more than that.

 Our food selection reflects personal, familial, and cultural traditions.
 The preparation and serving of food at regular mealtimes and during holiday gatherings and other special occasions enhances all of the dimensions of health.

 For example, taking bread and wine during Communion supports the spiritual dimension of health, sharing popcorn at the movies with your friends enhances the social dimension of health, and learning about the cuisine of another culture develops the intellectual dimension of health.

 As you read this chapter, keep in mind this balanced view of food as sustenance and food as a resource for the dimensions of health.

 Diet and Lifestyle: Finding a Healthy Balance